ergo-services/ergo/docs/basics/application.md

 ## Stopping Applications

-Applications stop in three ways.

-`ApplicationStop` triggers a graceful shutdown: state transitions to `Stopping`, the `Stop` callback runs (within `StopTimeout`), exit signals are sent to all Group processes, and once the last process has terminated the `Terminate` callback runs and the application transitions back to `Loaded` state.
+Applications stop in three ways: `ApplicationStop`, `ApplicationStopForce`, or the mode reacting to a member that terminated.
+All three run the same teardown, in this order:

+1. The state becomes `Stopping`.
+From here the application takes no new processes: a spawn into it fails with `gen.ErrApplicationStopping`.
+2. The `Stop` callback runs, within `StopTimeout`, while everything is still up.
+3. Every group member receives an exit signal.
+A member that is a supervisor takes its subtree down with it.
+4. The application waits for every process it owns to terminate, the `Terminate` callback of each of them included.
+5. The `Terminate` callback of the application runs and releases what `Init` opened.
+6. The state becomes `Loaded`.
+The application can be started again, or unloaded.

+`ApplicationStop` returns when all of that is done, so by the time the call comes back the resources are closed and the application is already `Loaded`.
+It waits up to five seconds; use `ApplicationStopWithTimeout` when a teardown legitimately takes longer.
+Running out of that wait returns `gen.ErrApplicationStopping` and does not cancel anything: the teardown continues.

-`ApplicationStopForce` skips the `Stop` callback and immediately kills all processes. `Terminate` still runs after the last process is gone.
-Less graceful, but guaranteed to stop quickly.
+`ApplicationStopForce` skips the `Stop` callback, kills the processes instead of asking them to stop, and returns without waiting. `Terminate` still runs, once the last process is gone.
+Less graceful, but it does not depend on processes cooperating.

-The application can also stop itself based on its mode.
-In Transient or Permanent mode, process failures trigger automatic shutdown according to the mode's rules.
-The same `Stop` then `Terminate` callback flow runs, dispatched from a coordinator goroutine so the process termination path is not blocked.
+Step 4 covers the whole application, not just the members.
+A process that a member spawned without a supervisor above it has nothing left to stop it once its parent is gone, so the application sends it an exit signal itself and logs which processes those were.
+Anything that still does not stop is killed after `StopTimeout`, again named in the log.
+Both lines are worth reading: they name the processes that escaped supervision.

+Stopping by mode goes through the same steps, so the `Stop` callback runs there too.
+In temporary mode it happens when the last member is gone, in transient and permanent mode when a member terminates in a way the mode does not tolerate.

 A stop is not a restart.
 The node does not bring a stopped application back; recovery is left to you.
 The application could announce its own death from `Terminate` by sending a message somewhere, but it is better left to the bus: hand-wiring notifications couples the application to whoever cares and reinvents what events already do.
 The node publishes the stop for you as a `gen.MessageCoreApplicationStopped` carrying the application name and the reason it stopped; interested processes subscribe and the application never tracks who is watching.
 Subscribe to `gen.CoreEvent` to act on it, locally or, since events cross nodes, from one observer watching every node in the cluster.
 See [The Node's Own Event Bus](events.md#the-nodes-own-event-bus).